babel-utils/babel-plugin-tester/.github/CODE_OF_CONDUCT.md

 Examples of behavior that contributes to creating a positive environment
 include:

-- Using welcoming and inclusive language
+- Using welcoming and inclusive language.
-- Being respectful of differing viewpoints and experiences
+- Being respectful of differing viewpoints and experiences.
-- Gracefully accepting constructive criticism
+- Gracefully accepting constructive criticism.
-- Focusing on what is best for the community
+- Focusing on what is best for the community.
-- Showing empathy towards other community members
+- Showing empathy towards other community members.

 Examples of unacceptable behavior by participants include:

-- The use of sexualized language or imagery and unwelcome sexual attention or advances
+- The use of sexualized language or imagery and unwelcome sexual attention or advances.
-- Trolling, insulting/derogatory comments, and personal or political attacks
+- Trolling, insulting/derogatory comments, and personal or political attacks.
-- Public or private harassment
+- Public or private harassment.
-- Publishing others' private information, such as a physical or electronic address, without explicit permission
+- Publishing others' private information, such as a physical or electronic address, without explicit permission.
-- Other conduct which could reasonably be considered inappropriate in a professional setting
+- Other conduct which could reasonably be considered inappropriate in a professional setting.

 ## Our Responsibilities